simeononsecurity/simeononsecurity.ch/content/articles/bug-bounty-programs-engaging-the-crowd-in-security-testing/index.en.md

 Companies also need to establish a clear **vulnerability disclosure policy** to ensure that participants understand their responsibilities and limitations while conducting testing.
 This policy should outline the **ethical and legal boundaries** of the testing and provide guidelines for how participants should report vulnerabilities.

-Participants should be encouraged to report vulnerabilities as soon as they are discovered, and companies should provide a **secure and confidential means** for doing so.
+Participants should be encouraged to report vulnerabilities as soon as they're discovered, and companies should provide a **secure and confidential means** for doing so.
 Companies should also commit to **timely and transparent communication** with participants throughout the testing and remediation process.

 ### Providing Incentives and Rewards